 Transactions in the day-ahead energy market create financial obligations to deliver in the real-time energy market and to pay operating reserve charges based on differences between the transaction MWh in the day-ahead and real-time energy markets times the applicable operating reserve rates.
-Up to
+Up to congestion transactions also create financial obligations to deliver in real time, but did not pay operating reserve charges until November 1, 2020.

-Figure 9-1 Scheduled imports and exports: January through March, 2024
+Figure 9-1 Scheduled imports and exports: January through June, 2024